 Knight Frank Research Reports are available at knightfrank.com/research Knight Frank Research provides strategic advice, consultancy services and forecasting to a wide range of clients worldwide including developers, investors, funding organisations, corporate institutions and the public sector.
 All our clients recognise the need for expert independent advice customised to their specific needs.
-Important Notice:

-Report in the preparation of the information, analysis, views and projections presented in this report, no responsibility or liability whatsoever can be accepted by Knight Frank LLP for any loss or damage resultant from any use of, reliance on or reference to the contents of this document.
+Important Notice: Knight Frank LLP 2022.
+This report is published for general information only and not to be relied upon in any way.
+Although high standards have been used in the preparation of the information, analysis, views and projections presented in this report, no responsibility or liability whatsoever can be accepted by Knight Frank LLP for any loss or damage resultant from any use of, reliance on or reference to the contents of this document.
 As a general report, this material does not necessarily represent the view of Knight Frank LLP in relation to particular properties or projects.
 Reproduction of this report in whole or in part is not allowed without prior written approval of Knight Frank LLP to the form and content within which it appears.
 Knight Frank LLP is a limited liability partnership registered in England with registered number OC305934.
 Our registered office is 55 Baker Street, London, W1U BAN, where you may look at a list of members' names.